Profile - The Coen Brothers

 The Big Lebowski (1998)

 Now we're getting to the meat and potatoes of the thing.
+This is the single most unadulteratedly enjoyable and accomplished film to date for the Coen brothers, and the point where everything they've been doing in different genres all comes together in a perfect package.
 Once again, there's kidnapping afoot and it's up to ultra-slacker Jeff Lebowski - an inspired turn by Jeff Bridges - to sort the whole mess out.
-This film features performances to die for; John Goodman and Steve Buscemi as Lebowski's slightly deranged friends, John Turturro as an hispanic paedophile, Philip Seymour Hoffman as a toadying PA, Julianne Moore as a nymphomaniac, Ben Gazzarra as porn mogul Jackie Treehorn.
-Plus there's a Busby Berkeley type musical production number!
-The whole thing's inspired, and it looks tremendous too.
-I could watch this film all day long.
+This film features performances to die for from what has become the Coens' stock players; John Goodman and Steve Buscemi as Lebowski's slightly deranged friends and John Turturro as an hispanic paedophile that will have you in stitches.
+In addition Philip Seymour Hoffman shines brightly as a toadying personal assistant, Julianne Moore is a hoot as a nymphomaniac with artistic pretensions, and even Ben Gazzarra pops up as porn mogul(!)
+Jackie Treehorn - and what a great name that is for a porn mogul.
+As if that's not enough there's a Busby Berkeley type musical production number which is absolutely inspired, the script is clever and articulate when it's not busy being hilariously funny and satirical, the plot's well conceived and executesd, and as usual the whole thing looks tremendous too.
+I could watch this film every day and never get bored.

 O Brother, Where Art Thou?
 (2000)